emefff/IV2/README.md

 -) new keyboard overlay to be designed fitting this keyboard layout.
 The layout shown in the images is still the old design.
 I will upload the files when this is completed.

+-) anything important that comes up, we'll see.

 maybes:

 -) perhaps move the annunciator back to the old position for base modes other than scientific.